mavfi-foundation/source-generators/docs/docs/type-locators/attribute-type-locator.md

 # MFFAttributeTypeLocator

-Coming Soon!
+Used to locate types by an attribute added to the type.
+The attribute to use is specified as a string in the [MFFGeneratorInfoModel.SrcLocatorType](../../api/MavFiFoundation.SourceGenerators.Models.MFFGeneratorInfoModel.yml#MavFiFoundation_SourceGenerators_Models_MFFGeneratorInfoModel_SrcLocatorType) property provided to the generator trigger.

-- [MFFAttributeTypeLocator](../../api/MavFiFoundation.SourceGenerators.TypeLocators.MFFAttributeTypeLocator.yml) - Use an attribute on a type to locate types.
+For additional information, see the [API](../../api/MavFiFoundation.SourceGenerators.TypeLocators.MFFAttributeTypeLocator.yml) documentation.